 The Scrutiny Unit's main focus is on work of a legislative or financial nature.

-Draft Bills: The Scrutiny Unit's work on draft bills falls into two categories.
-The Unit supports departmental select committees in scrutinising draft bills.
-It also provides administrative support and legal and procedural advice to ad hoc joint committees (committees with Members from both the House of Lords and House of Commons) set up to consider draft bills.
+The Scrutiny Unit's work on Draft Bills falls into two categories.
+The Unit supports departmental select committees in scrutinising Draft Bills.
+It also provides administrative support and legal and procedural advice to ad hoc Joint Committees (committees with Members from both the House of Lords and House of Commons) set up to consider Draft Bills.

 The Scrutiny Unit provides a wide range of financial expertise to departmental select committees.
 It undertakes systematic reviews of: